 How I Obtained my Personal Files from Bethel

-The Watchtower Society collects and stores a variety of records regarding its followers, which are retained even after a member requests to be no longer considered a Jehovah’s Witness.
+The Watchtower Society collects and stores a variety of records regarding its followers, which are retained even after a member requests to be no longer considered one of Jehovah’s Witnesses.

 Included are publisher report cards, pioneer applications, and letters to the body of elders when a person moves congregation.
-In particular, records of judicial committee cases are stored regarding the investigation and discipline of "sin."
+In particular, records of judicial committee cases are stored regarding the investigation and discipline of "sin" and disfellowshipping.

 This account is divided into two parts.
 The first details the lengthy process I undertook to gain access to my personal records from Bethel, including scans of the legal correspondence.
 The second part includes scans of the information Bethel holds on file, with a brief description of the background behind each form or letter.

 In 2006, I sent a letter to Bethel requesting all records that the Watchtower held about me.
 The Australian Privacy Act 1988 states a person has the right to request any information relating to themselves, in order to verify the accuracy of the information.
 Vincent Toole, the Watchtower lawyer for Australia, responded in writing that the Watchtower Society is not subject to the Privacy Act.
 It took three years, but in the end the Privacy Commissioner found that Watchtower is subject to the Australian Privacy Act 1988, and they were required to release my documents.